lohic/ITS/wp-content/plugins/formidable/readme.txt

 * PRO: Fixed `[frm-search]` shortcode for use on dynamic custom displays.
 If searching on a detailed entry page, the search will return to the listing page.
 * PRO: Updated post fields to work in "data from entries" fields

-= 1.04.07 =
-* Minor bug fixes
-* PRO: Fixed bug preventing some hidden field values from being saved
-* PRO: Removed PHP warnings some users were seeing on the form entries page

 = 1.04.06 =
 * Additional back-end XHTML compliance
 * PRO: Fixed conditionally hidden fields bug some users were experiencing

 = 1.04.05 =
-* Added duplicate entry checks
+* Added duplicate entry checks for form submissions
-* Added a checkbox to mark fields required
+* Added a checkbox on form creator to mark form fields required
-* Moved the duplicate field option into free version
+* Moved the duplicate form field option into the free form builder
-* Show the success message even if the form isn't displayed with it
+* Show the contact form success message even if the form isn't displayed with it
 * Added option to not use dynamic stylesheet loading
-* PRO: Added option to resend email notification and autoresponse
+* PRO: Added option to resend form email notification and autoresponders
 * PRO: Fixes for editing forms with unique fields
-* PRO: Fixes for editing multi-paged forms with validation errors
+* PRO: Fixes for editing multi-page forms with validation errors
-* PRO: Fixes for multiple multi-paged form on the same page
+* PRO: Fixes for multiple multi-step forms on the same page
 * PRO: Added linked fields into the field drop-downs for inserting shortcodes and sending emails
-* PRO: Added field calculations
+* PRO: Added powerful calculated fields in forms
 * PRO: Allow hidden fields to be edited from the WordPress admin
 * PRO: Allow sections of fields to be hidden conditionally with the Section Header fields
 * PRO: Added user_id option to the `[frm-graph]` shortcode